Beth Golay (left) and Suzanne Perez

 I think I have it here.
 Maybe one of you can win it later.
 Oh, wow.
 Spoilers.

-SUZANNE: How convenient.
+Suzanne How convenient.

 So my choice for a book lost or found, I have a few that I could recommend.
 So I'm gonna go with the I Have Some Questions for You by Rebecca Makkai.
 I'm pretty sure this was my one of my favorite books from last year.
 And it's like true crime, and very much like Serial podcast vibes.
 But she, and it's all about collective memory too, which was fascinating.
 So it was like, this woman who, when she was a junior in high school at this private boarding school, her roommate was murdered.
 And so how does everybody remember what happened and who was, who was the murderer pinned on and was that correct?
 And so but also like podcast and true crime.
 But the girl was lost.
 And also memories were lost.
 And anyway, it just, it touched on so many different like social things that I found it like riveting, I kept turning the pages.
 And also I think I read it in like two days.
 I don't usually read thrillers that fast.
 It was a great, it was a great novel.
 It was so good.

-SUZANNE: And also they're trying because it's sort of a mystery, there's a, they're trying to find out what really happened.
+Suzanne And also they're trying because it's sort of a mystery, there's a, they're trying to find out what really happened.
 So they're trying to find the solution to what actually happened to her too.
 So that's a good one.

 It was so good.
 And then there's one that I did, I did also do as Suzanne did with a book that I want to read.
 And it's The Future by Naomi Alderman.
 I think it recently just came out, but she wrote The Power, which was super good.
 And so The Future is I think some people go missing in that.
 And apparently you also have to like email for the epilogue so the epilogue is lost.

-SUZANNE: Oh, wow.
+Suzanne Oh, wow.

 Isn't that fun?